jcolemorrison/cloudfoundation/README.md

 ### `cfdn import-profiles`

-Import all profiles from AWS CLI to be used globslly with CloudFoundation.
+Import all profiles from AWS CLI to be used globally with CloudFoundation.

 _Note: this does not affect credentials set up for the AWS CLI in anyway._